DJ LeMahieu Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.55 team ERA that ranks 24th across all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA across all league pitching staffs (4.55).

-- The Cardinals allow the fourth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to surrender 82 home runs (one per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.